 pac communication liaison

-Teri is mom to two active kids: one in middle school, one in high school.
-When not engaged in local government activities, Teri, a first-term Coquitlam City Councillor, volunteers for a wide variety of community initiatives including extensive involvement with Syrian refugee initiatives as Chair of the Tri-Cities Friends of Refugees Task Group.
+Teri is mom to two active high schoolers.
+When not engaged in local government activities, Teri, a first-term Coquitlam City Councillor, volunteers for a wide variety of community initiatives including extensive involvement with newcomer initiatives as Chair of the Tri-Cities Friends of Refugees Task Group.
 In her role as DPAC’s PAC Communications Liaison Teri will be keeping School District 43 parents up-to-date via social media channels.
 Follow DPAC43 on Facebook and Twitter!

 member at large